 In one interesting study, diabetic rats were given limonene for 45 days and their blood, kidney, and liver function was compared to rats who didn’t get limonene.
 Glutathione production and activity, as well as vitamin C activity, increased in those who got the limonene.

 Reactive oxygen species (ROS) cause oxidation in the body.
 Some oxidation is inevitable, but in those with diabetes, oxidation is higher than normal, and contributes to many of the complications related to the disease.
 The antioxidant effect of limonene could be helpful in slowing the progression of health problems for diabetics.

 Oxidation and inflammation contribute to neuropathy, arteriosclerosis, and retinopathy, so something like limonene could slow the progression toward those problems.
-Of course, it isn’t a cure, and won’t have the same effect as cutting carbs or using a ketogenic diet would.
+Of course, it isn’t a cure, and won’t have the same effect as cutting carbs or following a ketogenic diet would.

 Limonene supports normal inflammation levels:* Limonene supports normal inflammatory levels in a number of different cases, including those with osteoarthritis.

 Limonene supports digestive system health:* Researchers caused gastric ulcers in rats by…check this out…giving them alcohol and non-steroidal anti-inflammatory drugs…how many people drink alcohol and regularly take NSAIDs for pain, and then end up on an anti-ulcer medication without understanding the NSAIDs for pain contribute to the ulcers in the first place?

 Anyway, the rats that got either limonene, or Citrus aurantium essential oil while getting the alcohol and NSAIDs almost totally avoided the ulcers.
 It turns out that the limonene increases gastric mucus, which supports the health of the lining of the stomach.